sourcegraph/handbook/content/engineering/developer-insights/frontend-platform/index.md

 1. If the author would like any of the requested reviewers to merge the PR after approval they add the label `merge-on-any-approve`
 2. If the author would like their PR to be merged once all of the requested reviewers have approved it they add the label `merge-on-all-approve`
 3. When there are only minor issues, reviewers are encouraged to give "approval with comments" and trust their teammates to address the comments without requiring a follow-up review.

+### Meetings

+We inherit Sourcegraph's [meeting principles](https://about.sourcegraph.com/handbook/communication#internal-meetings) and [asynchronous communication guidelines](https://about.sourcegraph.com/handbook/company/asynchronous-communication#how-to-choose-sync-vs-async) with some modifications that help us run effective meetings:

+- Meeting agenda:
+  - The meeting leader prepares the agenda at least 24 hours in advance in a shared Google document.
+  - Participants write down their items at least 12 hours before the meeting.
+There can always be last-minute additions, but early preparation is encouraged.
+  - If the discussion point is expected to take a considerable amount of time, an estimate in minutes should be added.
+  - Participants ensure that each topic includes important details and relevant references.
+  - Participants review agenda details before the meeting starts.
+  - During the meeting, we follow the agenda and fill in notes along the way.
+- Timing:
+  - The meeting leader always starts discussion on time, even if some participants are late.
+(And try not to be late.)
+  - The meeting leader ensures that the meeting ends on time (or early).
+- Action items:
+  - We capture and assign action items to individual teammates.
+  - We review action items from the previous meeting to make sure they get completed.

+### Retrospectives

+Every two weeks, we hold a review/retrospective meeting to reflect on the past two weeks.
+We use this meeting to:

+- Give _Shoutouts!_ to teammates to show appreciation for something they did that we appreciated
+- Discuss things that went well in the past two weeks and that we should do more of / invest more into it
+- Discuss the things that could have gone better and what we can learn from it to improve
+- Talk about processes that we should revisit/refine/propose to improve our efficiency.

+Teammates should consider action items coming out of the retrospective as a very high priority.

+Teammates contribute to the retrospective asynchronously during the iteration by adding their thoughts to our [retrospective document](https://docs.google.com/document/d/1SRhrTRJFGAEtTyhOqaO7TxsMQeBgIhUXRCDOEcv1EB8/edit).

+We rotate who leads the retrospective to allow all teammates an opportunity to lead the session.
+Teammates can find the rotation schedule at the top of the [retrospective document](https://docs.google.com/document/d/1SRhrTRJFGAEtTyhOqaO7TxsMQeBgIhUXRCDOEcv1EB8/edit).

 ### Weekly Sync